ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 The UFS Weather Model is itself an :term:`umbrella repository` and contains a number of subcomponent repositories, which are documented `here <https://ufs-weather-model.readthedocs.io/en/latest/CodeOverview.html>`__.

    .. note::
       The MRW Application prerequisite libraries (including NCEP Libraries and external libraries) are not included in the MRW App repository.
-The :term:`HPC-Stack` and :term:`spack-stack` repositories each assemble these prerequisite libraries.
-HPC-Stack or spack-stack has already been built on `preconfigured (Level 1) platforms <https://github.com/ufs-community/ufs-mrweather-app/wiki/Supported-Platforms-and-Compilers-for-MRW-App>`__.
+The :term:`HPC-Stack` repository assembles these prerequisite libraries.
+HPC-Stack has already been built on `preconfigured (Level 1) platforms <https://github.com/ufs-community/ufs-mrweather-app/wiki/Supported-Platforms-and-Compilers-for-MRW-App>`__.
 However, it must be built on other systems.
 Users can view the HPC-Stack documentation :external:ref:`here <Intro>`.

 .. _TopLevelDirStructure: